Michael-Ray Pallares González

 Michael-Ray Pallares González (born December 15, 1980) is a professional tennis player from the Dominican Republic.
 He was a member of the Dominican Republic Davis Cup team and represented his country at the Central American and Caribbean Games.

+He won the men's singles gold medal at the 2022 State Games of America, an Olympic-style multi-sport event held in North America.
+It is organized by the National Congress of State Games as part of the United States Olympic Committee in which athletes qualify for the Games by earning a medal in their respective State Games in the previous two years.
+Pallares was the men's singles gold medalist at the 2020 Commonwealth Games of Virginia (Virginia).

 Biography

 Michael-Ray Pallares González is a second cousin once-removed of the Dominican Mirabal sisters.
+He was named after former professional basketball player Michael Ray Richardson.

+Pallares' father played professional soccer in the Football League Second Division for Norwich City F.C.

 Junior career

 As a junior, Michael-Ray was a two-time USTA National Champion winning the USTA National Interscholastic Championships in Lexington, Kentucky as well as the USTA National Port Washington Easter Classic at the famed Port Washington Tennis Academy in Port Washington, New York.

 Past winners of these events include Jim Courier, John McEnroe, Butch Buchholz, Arthur Ashe, Roscoe Tanner, Harold Solomon, Bryan Shelton, Chris Woodruff, Luke Jensen, Brian Baker, and Donald Young amongst others.

 College career

-Michael-Ray accepted an athletic scholarship to attend the University of Alabama in Tuscaloosa, Alabama where he played for the Alabama Crimson Tide men's tennis team which was ranked Top 10 in NCAA Division 1 Men's Tennis.
+Michael-Ray accepted an athletic scholarship to attend the University of Alabama in Tuscaloosa, Alabama where he played for the Alabama Crimson Tide men's tennis team which was ranked Top 10 in NCAA Division I Men's Tennis.
 In 2003, he was voted the Most Improved Player and was an instrumental part of the team that advanced to the NCAA Sweet 16 in Athens, Georgia.
 He graduated from the University of Alabama with a Bachelor of Business Administration.